What is Sociology?

 Our point of view is often critical.
 We do not automatically accept what groups and societies say about themselves, any more than you would automatically believe people's description of themselves on Internet dating websites.
 We are always peeking behind the curtain in order to learn what is really going on.
 That doesn't endear us to those whose secrets are revealed, but our commitment is to the truth about life in human societies.
 We know that things are not what they seem.

-Dr. Gerry Grzyb, Chair - Dept. of Sociology, University of Wisconsin Oshkosh
+Dr. Gerry Grzyb, Retired 2014 - Dept. of Sociology, University of Wisconsin Oshkosh